 - The tree gets planted in partnership with the Forest Service experts in the area most needed

-- Trees for a Change lists photos, maps, and other info regarding the tree online for the recipient to view
+- Trees for a Change provides photos, maps, and other info regarding the tree online for the recipient to view

-- The Forest Service cares for and maintains the tree, ensuring that it grows into a living tribute in honor of your loved one, all while helping restore the forests to their natural beauty
+- The Forest Service nurtures and maintains the tree, ensuring that it grows into a living tribute in honor of your loved one, all while helping restore the forests to their natural beauty.

 This is the certificate and card for the recipient:

 So the recipient will receive a card and/or certificate, plus the information regarding where it is planted along with access to photos and maps.
 The actual tree will be planted in the spring in memory of the person of your choice.

 You can get a memorial tree gift with certificate here.

 Planting a Tree in a National Forest

-Since the Forest Service are the experts tasked with caring for our nation’s forests, they are the ones who choose the location and tree type.
+Since the Forest Service are the experts tasked with caring for our nation’s forests, they are the ones who choose the location and tree species.
 They are also the ones who actually physically plant the trees.

 Depending on when you order your memorial tree gift, it may take a while for the next planting season to come around.
 No matter when you order, it will definitely be planted by the following spring.

 They will plant your tree (or grove of trees) in a protected area, designated for restoration.
 This means that your tree won’t be cut down for logging or pulp.
-It will grow, live, last, and endure as the forest’s pre-wildfire beauty is restored.
+It will grow, live, last, and endure as the forest’s pre-wildfire or pre-natural disaster beauty is restored.